 The wonderful land of Texas has so many regions.
-With the many regions comes weather of all varieties and the weather effects moves in so many ways.
+With the many regions comes weather of all varieties and the weather affects moves in so many ways.

-The pan handle has snow up to 30 inches and winter nights near freezing.
-Summer has clear days and the western and southern winds makes this “tornado Alley”.
+The panhandle has snow up to 30 inches and winter nights near freezing.
+Summer has clear days and the western and southern winds makes this “Tornado Alley”.
 The large dust storms also hit this area.
-The west-central consists of desert and isolated mountains ranges and is called Big Bend Country.
+The west-central consists of desert and isolated mountain ranges and is called Big Bend Country.
 The Texas Hill Country has up to 48” of rain and rivers flood often.
 The Piney Woods Area has rainfall over 60 inches with the coastal winds.
 The coastal areas are subject to hurricanes and fog.
 The south region has humidity and rain in the coastal area and hot dry summers.
 It does fall in the tropical climate classification.
-The high winds pretty much cover the state snf the hills protect areas like Fredericksburg.
+The high winds pretty much cover the state and the hills protect areas like Fredericksburg.

-So moving in Texas can be a bit tricky working around the flooding, tornado’s, and the exhausting heat.
-Being able to first reach the street working around the flooded areas for example, is how weather can effect a move.
+So moving in Texas can be a bit tricky working around the flooding, tornadoes, and the exhausting heat.
+Being able to first reach the street working around the flooded areas, for example, is how weather can affect a move.
 The high winds mixed with sand will halt a move for hours on end.
-Just making the mistake of not rolling up the car windows during the sand storm will cause hours of clean up.
+Just making the mistake of not rolling up the car windows during the sandstorm will cause hours of clean up.
 High gusting winds while driving a huge box truck has a mover pulling over for safety.
-While we have sunshine at the pick-up area the delivery town or city may be in the middle of a baseball size hail storm.
+While we have the sunshine at the pick-up area the delivery town or city may be in the middle of a baseball size hail storm.